-My name is Kay Morrish and I’m an independent occupational therapist and a sensory integration practitioner.
+My name is Kay Morrish, and I’m an independent occupational therapist and a sensory integration practitioner.
 I currently work in special, mainstream and independent schools throughout Hampshire.

 A child’s life is made up of “occupations,” or daily activities.
 These occupations include playing, learning, and socialising.
 Paediatric occupational therapists have specialist knowledge and experience of how children develop and acquire skills.
-They aim to maximise a child’s functional ability at home, at school, and for play and leisure activities.
+They aim to maximise a child’s functional ability at home, school, and play and leisure activities.

 I very much work as part of the team at Normangate, liaising and communicating with school staff and helping the pupil’s skills across the curriculum.

 If you would like to find out more about sensory issues, please see What is Sensory Processing?
 I also have a Facebook page, Milestone Therapy, updated regularly with helpful information and articles.